 Open PhD positions are available here: Search Jobs – DTU Minimal Careers (oraclecloud.com)

 University of Copenhagen hosts several centres that work with quantum technology:

 Denmark is one of the few countries in the world to have its own programme on Quantum Information Science.
-The new 2-year MSc in Quantum Information Science will start up with its first cohort in September 2023 in a collaboration between University of Copenhagen and Technical University of Denmark.
+The new 2-year MSc in Quantum Information Science started up with its first cohort in September 2023 in a collaboration between University of Copenhagen and Technical University of Denmark.